-FSC staff are committed to providing enjoyable, first hand experiences at our Centres.
+Our staff are committed to providing enjoyable, first hand experiences at our centres.
 Many are full time staff, that work for us all year round and all staff have a thorough knowledge of our systems and procedures.

 All our staff also undertake a national and centre induction and relevant training, including externally accredited courses in safeguarding.
-The exact training will depend on their role, their past experience and the needs of that Centre and includes Centre specific training, national FSC training and/or certified external training.
+The exact training will depend on their role, their past experience and the needs of that centre, and includes centre-specific training, organisation-wide training and/or certified external training.
 Before teaching, staff are assessed as competent, by experienced senior staff.
 Throughout their career, staff are supported by peer mentoring, observations, feedback and reviews.